What is social care? How many people deliver social care? How much does social care cost individuals and the state?

 How much does the government spend on social care?

-In England, the 152 local authorities individually decide what they will spend on social care – there is no ‘national’ government budget (though the amount local authorities have available to spend is influenced by the income they receive from central government).
+In England, local authorities individually decide what they will spend on social care – there is no ‘national’ government budget (though some of the amount local authorities have available to spend comes from grant funding they receive from central government to spend on social care).
 In 2018/19, the total expenditure on adult social care by local authorities was £22.2 billion, up £800 million from the previous year.
 However, in real terms (ie, adjusting for inflation), total expenditure is still £300 million below the level it was in 2010/11, despite increasing demand for services.

-Just under half of this expenditure is on working-age adults, with the remainder on older people.
+Just under half of this expenditure is on working-age adults, with the remainder on people aged 65 years or over.
 For older people, the majority of spending (66 per cent) is for those who need physical support, while for working-age adults the majority (70 per cent) is for those with learning disabilities.

 What is the cost of receiving adult social care?